Back to Insights

 The Real Culprits

-2. Weak Business Requirements
+2. Weak Business Requirements - Vague needs like "better reporting"

-3. Process Chaos Baked In
+3. Process Chaos Baked In - Automating bad processes makes them faster, not better

-4. Change Resistance
+4. Change Resistance - No adoption means no value

 How to Actually Succeed

-1. Design before digitize: Fix your processes before you automate them
+1. Design before digitize: Fix processes first

-3. Invest in adoption: Budget 20-30% of your project for change management
+3. Invest in adoption: Budget 20-30% for change management

 Ready to de-risk your ERP journey?
 Talk to us about our ERP Risk Advisory services.